 In nomine Patris, et Filii, et Spiritus Sancti …

-Clad in blue-gray woolly plaid, sensible shoes
+Clad in blue-gray woolly plaid, black oxfords

 and pressed, pristine white uniform-blouse